NeuroGamingLab/Neuro-Exposing-Layers-AbellS1063/README.md

 _Source: [https://esawebb.org/images/potm2505a/](https://esawebb.org/images/potm2505a/)_

-**Galaxy cluster Abell S1063** (*A glimpse of the distant past*, 6920×6615, TIFF) is the reference still for this session—a deep-field **James Webb Space Telescope** NIRCam view of the cluster in Grus, where gravitational lensing magnifies distant background galaxies.
-Like the artworks in [Exposing-the-Unseen-Layers-of-Paintings](https://github.com/NeuroGamingLab/Exposing-the-Unseen-Layers-of-Paintings), it is read as a dense field of RGB samples, clustered with **MiniBatchKMeans** into representative swatches so palette structure can be compared across layers without hand-tuning every hue.
-The derived stills in the next section are alternate layer views of the same source, produced by the same unsupervised palette-compression stack.
+**Galaxy cluster Abell S1063** (*A glimpse of the distant past*, 6920×6615, TIFF) is the reference still for this session—a deep-field **James Webb Space Telescope** NIRCam view of the cluster, where gravitational lensing magnifies distant background galaxies.

 ## Derived stills (2 × 11)